Wills and Trusts

 Should you lose mental capacity, for example through illness or an accident, no family member has the legal right to make decisions on your behalf unless you have made a Lasting Power of Attorney.

-Drawing up a Lasting Power of Attorney needn’t be a daunting or costly process, and our trusted business partners are here to guide you through the process.
-To find out more, why not contact us for an informal discussion.
+Preparing a Lasting Power of Attorney needn’t be daunting or costly.
+Our trusted business partners are here to guide you through the process.
+To find out more, contact us for an informal chat.

 Trusts